Yomiko12/ReggieBot/README.md

 Major improvements to reddit search speed polling system with r poll command

-### 2020-10-30
-EVENT SETTER
-Allows reggiebot to set events on any day at any hour and notify the server at that date and hour.
-(still no alerts, soon)
-Fixed Bot using multiple fonts.
-Added help command

 ___
 ## CHANGES TO IMPLEMENT
 1. INSTALL INSTRUCTIONS
-2. full rewrite of all music commands (low priority)
-3. Add categories to r help and better instructions
+3. Add categories to r help and better instructions if possible
-4. Use common theming across all bot responses
 5. server moderation commands (ban, kick, silence, mute, deafen, etc.)
-6. Alphabetize README and fix categories
 7. Punish command (maybe)
 ___
 ___

 ## GENERAL SPEECH COMMANDS
-##### These are basic commands that simply return strings of text to the user.
+##### These are basic commands that simply return strings or basic info to the user.

 ### r help
 Gets help